clearlinux/clear-linux-documentation/source/clear_containers.rst

-The Client mini-OS is based on the same Clear Linux based system as used in Clear Containers V1.0; however, it may be built from more recent versions and with more up-to date components, such as the kernel version.
+The Client mini-OS is based on the same Clear Linux based system as used in Clear Containers V1.0; however, it may be built from more recent versions and with more current components, such as the kernel version.

 Client customer images